 For Mac users, the native Safari browser is another option I’d recommend.

-What about Chromium-based browsers?
+What about Chromium-based browsers as Chrome alternatives?

 From what I could find, it’s not clear whether Google’s Chrome changes will also affect Chromium-based browsers, such as Microsoft Edge.
-Still, if a Chrome-like browser’s absolutely needed over Firefox/Safari, Edge or Chromium itself might be options to consider.
+Still, if a Chrome-like browser’s absolutely needed over Firefox/Safari, Edge or Chromium itself might be alternative options to consider.

 Brave (another Chromium-based browser) says it won’t be affected by Google’s action, as ad blocking/security is one of its chief features.
 However, some might take issue with that Brave is run by Brendan Eich, former CEO of Mozilla (the maintainers of Firefox).
 Eich resigned from Mozilla after backlash arose over his donating to supporters of California’s anti-gay marriage Proposition 8 ballot measure.
 Between that and Brave’s questionable business model (which seems to rely on some cryptocurrency system built into the browser), I recommend using one of the browsers I listed above instead.